TechnionTDK/jngram/README.md

 doc.tag();
 ```

-After calling *doc.tag* we may access the tags of each span using the *span.getTags* method.
+After calling *doc.tag* we may access the tags of each ngram using the *ngram.getTags* method.

 Refer to *PsukimTagger* for a more elaborated tagger example.

-# Removing tags from inner spans
+# Removing tags from inner ngrams
-As mentioned, since we tag both spans of size one and two (and also three),
+As mentioned, since we tag both ngrams of size one and two (and also three),
-the span "Bibi Netanyahu" will have the tag "BIBI", where its inner span "BIBI" will also
+the ngram "Bibi Netanyahu" will have the tag "BIBI", where its inner ngram "BIBI" will also
 have the same tag.
-The task now is to remove tags from such inner spans, leaving the tag for
+The task now is to remove tags from such inner ngrams, leaving the tag for
-only the outer span.
+only the outer ngram.

 The interface for doing this and other related taks is *SpanManipulation*:
 ```